 “I know from experience, it is up to the working people to save themselves.
 The only way they can save themselves is by a strong working-class movement.“– Rose Schneiderman

 Rose Schneiderman’s Story

-Rose Schneiderman was born on April 6, 1882 in Saven, Poland to Jewish parents.
-To escape discrimination and find better economic opportunities, the family moved to New York when Schneiderman was about 5 years old, as part of one of the largest waves of immigration in U.S. history.
+Rose Schneiderman was born on April 6, 1882, in Saven, Poland, to Jewish parents.
+To escape discrimination and find better economic opportunities, the family moved to New York when Schneiderman was about five years old, as part of one of the largest waves of immigration in U.S. history.
 She grew up in the tenements of the Lower East Side.

 Ai-jen Poo is an award-winning organizer, social innovator, author, and a leading voice in the women’s movement.
 She is the Executive Director of the National Domestic Workers Alliance, Co-Director of Caring Across Generations, Co-Founder of SuperMajority, and Trustee of the Ford Foundation.
 Poo is a nationally recognized expert on elder and family care, the future of work, gender equality, immigration, narrative change, and grassroots organizing.
 She is the author of the celebrated book, The Age of Dignity: Preparing for the Elder Boom in a Changing America (New Press, 2015).

 IN HISTORY - 1900

 All-women's chapter of a hat makers’ union formed

 The Women's Trade Union League founded